mreider/am/agilemarkdown-project/tags-have-their-own-pages.md

 ## Comments

  @mreider Should the list be grouped by story status?
  @falconandy yes, sounds great.
  @falconandy test

  @mreider Should the list show archived stories?
  @falconandy no

  @mreider Is "the reorganizing" the second way to change story priority?
 How it should work together if stories order is changed both in overview and tags pages?
  @falconandy ok, my mistake. too complicated.
 Let's have them appear in order of modified?
 Is that ok?
+@mreider Ok.
+Small detail - Ascending or Descending?